ColbyCommunications/wp-schedule/README.md

 2. Activate the Colby Schedule plugin.

 ### Plugin Usage:
 1. Create a new *Schedule* post.
-Take note of the schedule's ID number.
+Take note of the schedule's ID which is in the second column on the list of all schedule posts (e.g your-site.com/wp-admin/edit.php?post_type=schedule).
 2. Add the following shortcode to a page or post: `[schedule id="<schedule's-ID-number>"]`